teldufalsari/fanotify_scanning/README.md

 # Krom
-Proof-of-concept virus scanning utility using fanotify
+Encryptor scanning utility that uses fanotify to detect suspicious activity

 ## Build
 Make sure you have Rust toolchain installed.
 To install the utility run `install.sh` from `etc` directory.